 The struggle is real.
 With everything going on in your business, and no one to check up on you, it can be hard to stay on track.
 But there are ways to add accountability and efficiency to your business on a regular basis.
 Simple accountability tools such as email scheduling can help you keep important to-dos top of mind.
-You can also set time aside to meet with a coach, or connect with fellow owners at peer events such as Owner Camp or Owner Summit.
+You can also set time aside to meet with a coach, or connect with fellow owners at peer events such as Owner Summit, Biz Dev Camp D.C. or Owner Camp Bend.
 With a sounding board and someone or something to hold you accountable on a regular basis, you won’t fall into the trap of losing focus or steam.

 Lessons Learned & Shared

 What challenges have you run into as you've grown your business?
 Comment below and let us know what you've experienced, and how you prevailed.